 - Braid Hair.

 - Rinse and neutralize chemically restructured hair.

 - Communicate part of a Salon team.

 - Provide shampoo and basin services.

 - Provide head, neck and shoulder massage for relaxation.

 - Recommend products and services.

 - Dry hair to shape.

-- Receive and handle retail stock.

-Sport & Recreation to be offered on campus in 2023 (no extra fee)
+Sport & Recreation to be offered on campus in 2024 (no extra fee)